-However, The regression results suggested that momentum factor and Amihud's liquidity factor might not be an important factor in asset pricing models.
-The results also showed that adding momentum factor and liquidity factor to the Fama-French model barely increased the explanatory power.
-In conclusion, Fama-French model alone can explain the stock return of Thai stock market.
+The regression results suggested that Amihud's liquidity factor might not be an important factor in asset pricing model while FGK's liquidity factor proved to be an important factor in Thai stock market.

 In addition, the limitation of this study is that data used in this study is the SET100 index that does not include the dividend effect and the monthly value-weight return of each portfolio calculated on the basis of arithmetic mean.
 In the further study, the researcher can add the dividend yield effect and calculate the monthly value-weight return of each portfolio on the basis of geometric mean for the different results.